pal03377/Athena-New/docs/overview/playground.rst

     :width: 850px
     :alt: Location of the Researcher View

-The researcher begins creating a new Expert Evaluation by selecting a new name and uploading exercises with submissions and feedback.
+The researcher begins creating a new *Expert Evaluation* by selecting a new name and uploading exercises with submissions and feedback.
-Now the expert can define his own metrics such as actionability, accuracy and add a short and a long description.
+Now, the expert can define his own metrics, such as actionability and accuracy, and add a short and a long description.
 Based on these metrics, experts will compare the different feedback types.

 .. figure:: ../images/playground/expert_evaluation/define_metrics.png